 |Making a Zoom call||1.5 Mbps||1.5 Mbps|

-Looking up information for an assignment or cramming for a test?
-Fortunately, even long nights full of web surfing don’t require much in terms of speed or data.
+Are you looking up information for an assignment or cramming for a test?
+Fortunately, even long nights full of web surfing don’t require a lot of speed or data.
 Web pages with just text and images can load just fine on a 1 Mbps connection.
-But if you find yourself watching a lot of video, you’ll probably want download speeds closer to 5–25 Mbps.
+But if you find yourself watching a lot of videos, you’ll probably want download speeds closer to 5–25 Mbps.

-If you watch your lectures online, you’re going to need a reliable connection.
+You will need a reliable connection if you plan to watch lectures online.
 Streaming video can use a lot of download bandwidth, and to participate in the discussion, you’ll need a decent upload speed too.
-Software like Skype or Zoom generally requires a minimum speed to run, or your call will be dropped.
+Software like Skype or Zoom will drop your call if your internet speed doesn’t meet the minimum speed requirement.

-For example, Zoom can still run on a fairly slow connection, maintaining a 1080p video stream on just 2.5 Mbps.
+For example, Zoom can still run on a relatively slow connection, maintaining a 1080p video stream on just 2.5 Mbps.
 But if your speed drops below that threshold for any reason, your call could drop.
-This isn’t usually a problem on a broadband connection, but connections with high latency, like satellite internet, might have issues.
-If the software you’re using gives you an option for voice only, this can improve some of these performance issues.
+A broadband connection usually doesn’t have this problem, but connections with high latency, like satellite internet, might have issues.

-Depending on what you study, the connection speed you need to actually do your schoolwork could vary wildly.
+Depending on what you study, the connection speed you need for schoolwork could vary wildly.
 If most of your assignments are simply papers, you can get by on a 1 Mbps connection.
-If you’re in a field like computer science and need to check a large codebase in and out constantly, you might want a much faster internet plan.
+If you’re in a field like computer science and need to check and recheck a large codebase, you might want a faster internet plan.
 A 10 Mbps upload speed can make this an easy process.

-Skype, FaceTime, and Zoom make staying in touch much easier, and you can usually get by on a basic 1.5–5 Mbps connection to use these programs.
-If you find yourself dealing with spotty connections, however, you might need either a more reliable internet plan (switching from DSL to fiber, for example) or a plan with faster speeds.
+Skype, FaceTime, and Zoom make staying in touch much easier, and you can usually get by on a 1.5–5 Mbps connection to use these programs.
+However, if you find yourself dealing with spotty connections, you might need either a more reliable internet plan (switching from DSL to fiber, for example) or a plan with faster speeds.